riccardo-lomazzi/Non-deterministic-Turing-Machine-Simulator/README.md

 ### Why?

-The program was the closing assignment of an Information Theory course at IT Engineering of Politecnico di Milano.
+The program was the final assignment of an Information Theory course of IT Engineering at Politecnico di Milano.